+Changes in this permit include the addition of a schedule of compliance to meet final effluent limits for E. coli.
 See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the addition of reporting of Non-detects, bypass reporting requirements and eDMR reporting requirements.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.